skymaiden/making-breaking/_posts/2021-02-20-lets-make-a-bra-tester.md

 tags: lingerie
 ---

 For our tester/fitting bra we need to use real bra materials and proper techniques.
-This will be a lined bra without foam, for precise fit evaulation and pattern adjustments.<br>
+This will be a simple lined bra without foam, for precise fit evaulation and pattern adjustments.

+<em><strong>Warning:</strong> don't use your prettiest supplies for a first bra – there are chances it might not even fit properly, so use something basic for this one and save that lace and polkadot tulle for your second attempt with fit modifications.
+In her [online class](https://www.craftsy.com/class/sewing-bras-construction-fit/) Beverly Johnson even recommends against doing your best work on your first bra...</em>

-Let's get into the nitty gritty:
+This is a long page, but I've broken it down into steps so let's get into the nitty gritty:

 1. [Prepare the pattern](#step-1-prepare-the-pattern)
 2. [Cut the fabric](#step-2-cut-the-fabric)